 - 1. right-click on the variable list

-- 2. in the drop-down menu of Extended export/import...
-Select the Import dBase Command
+- 2. in the drop-down list of Extended export/import... select the Export dBase... command

 - 3. follow the export assistant

 DBF files:

 - must correspond to the 8.3 DOS format for filenames (8 alphanumeric characters for name, 3 character suffix, no spaces) - must not have dots (.) in the path name. e.g. the path C:\users\John.Smith\test.dbf is invalid.
 Valid: C:\users\JohnSmith\test.dbf - must be stored close to the root directory in order to fulfill the limit for file name length including path: maximum 255 characters dBase does not support structures or arrays (complex variables) at export.